 to recommend Brain Balance to a friend or family member.

-Our approach to him, when he had difficulties with something, I think have changed.
+Our approach to him, when he had difficulties with something, I think has changed.
 For us, it's only been positive.
 I don't think we could say negative things.